MohammadBilalCSE/Simple-Auth-Form/README.md

    ```
 5. **Submit a pull request**.

----

 ## 📄 License

 This project is licensed under the **MIT License**.

----

 ## ✉️ Contact

 Feel free to reach out via [GitHub Issues](https://github.com/MohammadBilalCSE/) for support or feedback.

----

 ### ⭐ Don't forget to **star** the repository if you find it helpful!

----

-Let me know if you'd like to modify or add any details!